Vester Søgade 10

 Right to restriction

 In certain cases, you are entitled to have the processing of your personal data restricted.
-If you exercise your right to have processing restricted, we may in the future only process information – apart from storage – with your consent, for the purpose of establishing, enforcing or defending legal claims, to protect a person or public interest.
+If you exercise your right to have processing restricted, the Danish Environmental Protection Agency may in the future only process data – apart from storage – with your consent, for the purpose of establishing, enforcing or defending legal claims, to protect a person or public interest.

 Right to objection